miguelinux314/experiment-notebook/enb/plugins/plugin_zstandard/README.txt

 https://github.com/facebook/zstd

+--- what commit are we importing? branch and date

 *** zstd command line interface 64-bits v1.1.3, by Yann Collet ***
 Zstandard allows to compress al data types: float and integer 16, 32 and 64 bpp Usage :